brandon-grant/brandon-grant/README.md

 - 💻 Currently working on multiple side projects
 - 📚 Always learning something new
-- 🏋️‍♂️ In my free time, you'll find me at the CrossFit gym
+- 🏋️‍♂️ In my free time, you'll find me hiking or at the CrossFit gym
 - 📫 Want to chat?
 My inbox is always open: me@brandongrant.dev

 <!--